 I know for some people the idea of sending their kid to public school is tantamount to this…

-…but public schools are awesome!
-Some day I will write about my own experience switching from an all-white private school to a diverse public school.
+… but public schools are awesome!
+Piggy and I are both proud graduates of the public school system.
+I wrote about my own experience switching from an all-white private school to a diverse public school.
 The two word summary is, “I blossomed.”
 Your kids can too.

 Advocate for a better healthcare system

 Medical bills are the leading cause of bankruptcy in America.

 Given that, we clearly need a better system for delivering healthcare.
 An ideal system would be universally accessible, nondiscriminatory, and not tied to employment.
 Poor people, unemployed/underemployed people, and sick people all deserve healthcare just as much as wealthy, employed, and healthy people.